feimosi/frameworks-code-comparison/README.md

 }
 ```

-Use custom pipe in the template:
+Use the custom pipe in a template:
-Pipes given `someUrl` through `safe` pipe and transforms it over the `DomSanitizer` function `bypassSecurityTrustResourceUrl`.
-More on DomSanitizer [here](https://angular.io/api/platform-browser/DomSanitizer)
+The given `someUrl` is filtered through the `safe` pipe which transforms it trough the `DomSanitizer` function `bypassSecurityTrustResourceUrl`.
+More on the DomSanitizer [here](https://angular.io/api/platform-browser/DomSanitizer).

 ```html
   <iframe [src]="someUrl | safe"></iframe>
 ```

-Note `[src]` above is an input to the component where aboves `iframe` 'lives'.
+Note: `[src]` above is an input to the component which 'lives' above the `iframe`.

 :arrow_right: https://angular.io/guide/pipes

 ### React

-React doesn't provide any specific filters mechanism.
-This can simply be achieved by using ordinary JavaScript functions.
+React doesn't provide any specific filtering mechanism.
+This can simply be achieved by using ordinary JavaScript functions:

 ```jsx
 export function reverse(input = '', uppercase = false) {